NAS QNAP QVP-21A RAID Arrays: Recovering Data from Mechanical and Logical Failures

 To prevent potential data loss, it is advisable to follow best practices and adhere to the limitations and restrictions mentioned above when naming files and folders on NAS QNAP QVP-21A devices.

-Although NAS QVP-21A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS QVP-21A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view